-It’s November and that means that fall sports are finishing their seasons, have entered playoffs, or have completed enough of their season to see if the fair-weather fans are sticking around this year.
+It’s that time of year when fall sports are finishing their seasons, or will enter playoffs, or have completed enough of their season to see if the fair-weather fans are sticking around this year.

 Rumor mills often begin because an unhappy fan decides to inform others that they have more authority than they actually have to impact a coaching decision.
 They will announce they have “spoken with the decision makers and made clear the coaches have to go” listing numerous reasons that rarely make sense to anyone who actually understands that sport.